andreasvarga/MatrixEquations.jl/README.md

 the MATLAB Control System Toolbox (which rely on SLICOT), while performing at practically same performance level for real data.

-The available functions in the `MatrixEquation` collection cover both standard and generalized continuous and discrete Lyapunov, Sylvester and Riccati equations for both real and complex data.
+The available functions in the `MatrixEquation.jl` package cover both standard and generalized continuous and discrete Lyapunov, Sylvester and Riccati equations for both real and complex data.
 The functions for the solution of Lyapunov and Sylvester equations rely on efficient structure exploiting solvers for which the input data are in Schur or generalized Schur forms.
 The implementation of Riccati equation solvers employ orthogonal Schur vectors based methods and their extensions to linear matrix pencil based reduction approaches.
+The calls of all functions with adjoint (in complex case) or transposed (in real case) arguments are fully supported by appropriate computational algorithms, thus the matrix copying operations are mostly avoided.
+This contrasts with the current practice used in Julia (up to V1.1), where operations on adjoint or transposed matrices often fails (see, for example, the Linear Algebra functions [lyap](https://docs.julialang.org/en/v1.1/stdlib/LinearAlgebra/#LinearAlgebra.lyap) and [sylvester](https://docs.julialang.org/en/v1.1/stdlib/LinearAlgebra/#LinearAlgebra.sylvester)).

 The current version of the package includes the following functions: